Hawk-Zhou/better-groupcache/README.md

 **Solution**

 The solution I proposed is very primitive and brutal.
-We append a random salt value of one byte to the name being hashed and store it (later I realized that this is a bad idea).
+We append a random salt value of one byte to the name being hashed and store it (later I found that randomness is a bad idea).
 If there's still a collision, another salt is rolled.
 This process is allowed to try 10 salts before it gives up.
-I did some bad calculation.
-Assuming that a million nodes have been replicated at a factor of five and the possibility of hashing to any value is equal, the possibility of having at least one collision in the five replicas can be calculated as follows.
+I did some coarse calculation.
+Assuming that a million virtual nodes have been spawned, the replica factor is five and the possibility of hashing to any value is equal, the possibility of having at least one collision in a spawning five new replicas can be roughly approximated (the probability is "picking while not putting back") as follows.
 $\text{P} = 1-\text{P(No collision)} = 1-(\frac{2^{32}-1,000,000}{2^{32}})^5=0.9988$
-We are rolling this ten times in a row so this shouldn't lead to any problem.
+We are rolling this ten times in a row so this shouldn't cause any problem.

 **Limitation**